Welcome to the Music Department

 A GCSE Music support class runs after school each week to help students work on any aspects of coursework or class work.
 Students are encouraged to attend this on a regular basis in order to monitor progress and support home study.

 Appraising (40%) The listening examination, taken at the end of the course asks questions based on the 8 set works studied throughout the GCSE.
 In addition to this they must answer questions relating to an unfamiliar piece and complete an essay style question where they compare and contrast 2 pieces before drawing conclusions.
 Theory skills are continually developed throughout Year 10 and 11 with an emphasis on keys, chords and cadences, melody dictation and score reading.
 The 8 set works are completed in class by the end of the Autumn Term in Year 11 to allow plenty of time for revision.
-Students sit a Practise Paper during the Year 10 exam week and a Mock Exam in the Spring Term of Year 11.
+Pupils sit a Practise Paper during the Year 10 exam week and a Mock Exam in the Autumn Term of Year 11.

 The assessment comprises three papers: -